Just as the Tyrannosaurus Rex ruled the Cretaceous Period, video rules the digital marketing landscape of today.

 Best practices video marketing statistics

-The way that you create your videos should be directly tied to how the audience is consuming them.
+The way that you create your videos should be directly tied to how the audience is consuming them; the length of your marketing video is a huge part of this.
 Keep consumers in mind so your videos are not only made the best, but perform the best.